vectorgrp/sil-kit/docs/api/rpc.rst

 handlers (2,4) are provided on instantiation and call / submit (1,3) are commands of the RpcClient / RpcServer instances.
 Further, a query can be run providing a list of available RpcServers and their properties.

-!!!
 Function name
 ~~~~~~~~~~~~~

 RpcClients and RpcServers are linked by a string-based function name.
-For each link, the endpoints must be unique.
-That is, on one participant, there can only be one RpcClient / RpcServer on a given function name.
-However, it is
-possible to use multiple RpcClients / RpcServers on the same function name distributed among different participants.

-!!!
+For a server to receive a rpc call, the
+function name must match the function name of the client triggering the call.

 RpcExchangeFormat
 ~~~~~~~~~~~~~~~~~

-Both RpcClients and RpcServers define a RpcExchangeFormat, a meta description of the transmitted data.
+Both RpcClients and RpcServers define a RpcExchangeFormat containing a media type in accordance to `RFC2046 <https://datatracker.ietf.org/doc/html/rfc2046>`_, a meta description of the transmitted data.
 It can be used to provide infomation about the de- / serialization of the underlying user data.
 Just like the function name, the RpcExchangeFormat has to match between RpcClients / RpcServers for communicaiton to take place.
-An empty character on a RpcClient will match any other string of that given field of the RpcExchangeFormat.
+An empty string on a RpcClient will match any other string of that given field of the RpcExchangeFormat for a server.
 Currently, the RpcExchangeFormat only consists of the field "mediaType".

-!!!
 Labels
 ~~~~~~

 RpcClients and RpcServers can be annotated with string-based key-value pairs (labels).
 Additional to the matching